VBScript: Uses

 Although VBScript is a general-purpose scripting language, several particular areas of use are noteworthy.
-First, it used to be widely used among system administrators in the Microsoft environment., but it has since been vastly surpassed by PowerShell.
-Second, VBScript is the scripting language for Micro Focus Unified Functional Testing, a test automation tool.
+First, it used to be widely used among system administrators in the Microsoft environment, but it has since been vastly surpassed by PowerShell.
+Second, VBScript is the scripting language for OpenText UFT One, a test automation tool.
 A third area to note is the adoption of VBScript as the internal scripting language for some embedded applications, such as industrial operator interfaces and human machine interfaces.
 The hierarchical DBMS InterSystems Caché (which has its roots in the language MUMPS) also supports an implementation of VBScript, Cache BASIC, for programming stored code.

 VBScript omits several useful features of the full Visual Basic, such as strong typing, extended error trapping and the ability to pass a variable number of parameters to a subroutine.
 However, its use is relatively widespread because it is easy to learn and because those who implement code in the language need not pay royalties to Microsoft as long as the VBScript trade mark is acknowledged.
 When an organization licenses Visual Basic for Applications (VBA) from Microsoft, as companies such as Autodesk, StatSoft, Great Plains Accounting and Visio (subsequently acquired by Microsoft) have done, it is allowed to redistribute the full VBA code-writing and debugging environment with its product.

 VBScript is used in place of VBA as the macro language of Outlook 97.

 VBScript can be effectively used for automating day to day office tasks as well as monitoring in the Windows-based environment.
 It can also be used in collaboration with ADODB ActiveX Data Objects (ADODB) for effective database connectivity.

 VBScript can also be used to create malware and viruses, such as the ILOVEYOU worm that spread through email attachment in Outlook 97 that cost billions of dollars.